Micronutrient RDA Tracker

-This calculator compares the amounts you enter to fixed reference RDAs used on this page and returns a percentage for each nutrient.
+This calculator compares the amounts you enter with fixed reference RDAs used on this page and turns each one into a percentage for easy scanning.

 Important: RDAs vary by age, sex, pregnancy/lactation status, and sometimes health conditions.
-The values used here are intended as a general adult reference—they are not personalized targets and are not medical advice.
-If you are pregnant, breastfeeding, managing a medical condition, or using high-dose supplements, consider guidance from a clinician or registered dietitian.
+The values used here are a general adult reference, so they are useful for rough pattern-checking rather than personal medical decisions.
+If you are pregnant, breastfeeding, managing a medical condition, or using high-dose supplements, a clinician or registered dietitian can help interpret the numbers in context.

 - Vitamin A: 900 mcg